icons8/lunacy-docs/docs/export.md

 * **Size**.
 By default, Lunacy offers to export the selection or project in its original size (*1x*).
 But you can select any of the preset values or enter your own.
 For example, *8x*, *10x* or *0.3x*.
 * **Prefix/Suffix**.
 This control allows you to define the suffix/prefix (click over the edit field to select, suffix is default) that will be added to the respective file name.
 Lunacy automatically generates values in the `@<size>` format for all sizes other than *1x*.
 But you can enter any string of your own in this field (symbols disallowed for file names will be ignored).
 * **Format**.
 Serves to define the export file format.
-Note that when you select PDF as a target format, Lunacy always exports objects in their original sizes irrespective of the **Size** setting.
+Note that when you select PDF as a target format, Lunacy always exports layers in their original sizes irrespective of the **Size** setting.

 You can define as many formats and sizes as you need.
 For this, just click the plus icon to add a new row of settings.